Learn about your obligations and requirements as a sponsor

 - get informed consent from the resettled family in relation to any proposed media exposure, requests or interest.

-Post Arrival Support Meetings, organised by Reset and which include Home Office and Local Authority attendance, will be carried out.
-Reset will provide interpreters for these visits.
+Post Arrival Support Visits, organised by Reset and which include Home Office and Local Authority attendance, will be carried out.
+Reset will provide interpreters for these meetings.